tengl/maplibre-y-not-defined/README.md

 # maplibre-y-not-defined

+FIXED!!

+If there is a difference in production and development, check `browserlist` in `package.json`.

-Reproduce error `y is not defined`
+Reproduce error `y is not defined`.

 ## How to reproduce